Are you interested in coordinating projects with Green Campus?

 It is integral that both staff and students work together for this initiative.
 The UCD Green Campus initiative is a way for students to get involved in environmental projects and initiatives while studying in UCD.
 Not only can you make a difference to the environment, it’s also a great way to meet people with similar interests, learn new skills and even offers the potential to earn recognition of your co-curricular work through the UCD Advantage Award.

-This year we are inviting interested students to get involved by becoming Green Campus Student Coordinators.
-This part-time position allows students an opportunity to volunteer to work on and co-ordinate student initiatives in particular areas.
-This year we are looking for expressions of interest from students in 5 key areas:
+This year we have invited interested students to get involved by becoming Green Campus Student Coordinators.
+This part-time role allows students an opportunity to volunteer to work on and co-ordinate student initiatives in the following 5 key areas:

 - Energy Efficiency